-IRS offices.
-Some libraries and IRS offices have an extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
+- · An extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs. - The Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes.

 Mail.
-You can send your order for forms, instructions, and publications to the Distribution Center nearest to
+You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response within 10 workdays after your request is received.
+Find the address that applies to your part of the country.

-- Western part of U.S.:
+Western part of U.S.:

 Western Area Distribution Center

 Rancho Cordova, CA 95743-0001

 - Central part of U.S.:

 Central Area Distribution Center

 P.O.
 Box 8903

 Bloomington, IL 61702-8903

 - Eastern part of U.S. and foreign addresses:

-Eastern Area Distribution Center

-P.O.
-Box 85074

-Richmond, VA 23261-5074
+Eastern Area Distribution Center P.O.
+Box 85074 Richmond, VA 23261-5074